 Again, the Biden administration is trying to sort these things out, to separate departmental functions, supervisory authorities, etc, for example in reducing the AG’s role in intervening in immigration court proceedings.

-The Bush administration relied on secrecy to hide its polices that violated domestic and international law – notably, torture of detainees in US custody and warrantless surveillance of Americans.
+The Bush administration relied on secrecy to hide its policies that violated domestic and international law – notably, torture of detainees in US custody and warrantless surveillance of Americans.
 In addition, it classified documents exponentially, keeping from public view some of the most important programs of the war on terror.
-The goal was the avoidance of accountability as torture, indefinite detention, mass surveillance and targeted killings, including of Americans, violated laws and norms.
-This institutionalization of secrecy as a means of burying accountability grew to new heights during the Trump era, when Trump took it several steps forward – for bidding the creation of any record at all: no notes at meetings, no documents to destroy, no ready acquiescence to turning over presidential records at the end of his presidency.
+The goal was the avoidance of accountability as torture, indefinite detention, mass surveillance, and targeted killings, including of Americans, violated laws and norms.
+This institutionalization of secrecy as a means of burying accountability grew to new heights during the Trump era when Trump took it several steps forward – forbidding the creation of any record at all: no notes at meetings, no documents to destroy, no ready acquiescence to turning over presidential records at the end of his presidency.

 There is now one major Supreme Court decision pending on this.
 The court this week decided to consider whether information relevant to the Guantanamo military commissions should continue to be withheld as “state secrets.”
 In general, transparency has been moved forward without bluster – e.g. in the many released DNI reports of the Biden administration – including the report on Khashoggi’s murder.

 The gross violation of norms – and laws – that defined the Trump administration started in the aftermath of 9.11 as both were pushed aside in the name of national security.
 There was too little substantive reset during the Obama years, despite intentions to restore the separation of powers, transparency, and a return to legal norms.